Currently: Vice President for Internationalization and Strategic Initiatives and Professor at St. Francis College in

 Biography: Reza has had a long-standing and passionate commitment to promoting and defending human rights.
 This interest began in his years as a dissident in Iran where he was arrested under the Shah’s regime for possessing testimonies of political prisoners and banned books—coming to know fear and repression first-hand.
 Since starting his career in higher education in the U.S. and becoming a college leader, he has intensified this dedication by educating his students for engaged democratic citizenship; by conceiving and successfully implementing civic and global engagement programs; by lecturing and writing about the imperative of global citizenship in our rapidly globalizing and interdependent world; and by planning strategic community initiatives that emphasize equitable and inclusive economic growth.

 Reza was elected as the Chair of the Board in September 2020.
 Initially elected to the AIUSA Board in 2014, he served for three years as Vice Chair of the Board and Chair of Governance Committee.
-He chaired the AIUSA Human Rights Working Group on Strategy and Impact in 2017-18 and the Working Group on Governance Documents in 2020.
-He has served on the Personnel, Audit, and Finance Committees.
+He also chaired the AIUSA Human Rights Working Group on Strategy and Impact in 2017-18 and the Working Group on Governance Documents in 2020.
+He has served on the Personnel, Audit, and Finance Committees as well.